jeroensmink98/superchat-backend-challenge-jeroensmink/README.md

 ## How to run
 Make sure you have Docker installed, then from the root of the project run `docker compose build` to build the Node.JS API.
 When that's finished run `docker compose up --force-recreate`.
 Docker will create the environment.
 Postgres has a special mount where I made sure a script is run to create and fill the database used in this project.

+**Techstack used**
+- Node.js
+- Postgres
+- Docker 🐳

+In the `src` directory you will find the source.
+Most logic is handled by the controllers and routes are placed in a seperate folder.
+These routers are later added to the `app` process of Node.JS

 ## About the project

 - ✔ Create contacts given their personal information (Name, E-Mail, etc)